tliutony/OpenDSA/RST/en/MHC/listDoubleLinked.rst

 The most common reason to use a doubly linked list is because it is easier to implement than a singly linked list.
-While the code for the doubly linked implementation is a little longer than for the singly linked version, it tends to be a bit more "obvious" in its intention, and so easier to implement and debug.
+While the code for the doubly linked operations tend to be a little longer than for the singly linked version, because we now maintain a previous and next pointer our methods become more "symmetric," which tends to make them easier to implement and debug.
 Whether a list implementation is doubly or singly linked should be hidden from the ``List`` class user.